This is about our dedication to realism and history.

 Pudding

 We started out by stating that this is about our dedication to realism and history.
-However, "the proof of the pudding is in the eating", as they say.
+However, "the proof is in the pudding", as they say.

 Have you tasted GoH yet?
 If not, maybe it's time you did.
 You can find it on Steam.